berzerk0/GitPage/FirstCTF_2of2_TamingTheBulldog.md

 Run `ping bulldog.ctf` to see that your system has associated the address to the hostname `bulldog.ctf`

-Let's create a working directory for our pentest.
+Let's create a working directory for our pentest, and we'll get started in earnest.

 `mkdir bulldog && cd bulldog`